 An obliged entity that has places of business in other Member States must ensure that these places of business comply with the national provisions on transposing the Anti-Money Laundering Directive into the national law of the other Member State concerned.

-When the legislation of the relevant State does not permit compliance with the customer due diligence procedures laid down in this Act, the obliged entity shall notify the supervisory authority and the bar association of this.
+When the legislation of the relevant State does not permit compliance with the customer due diligence procedures laid down in this Act, the obliged entity shall notify the supervisory authority and the Finnish Bar Association of this.
 Obliged entities shall also ensure that their branches and majority-owned subsidiaries comply with the minimum and additional measures for reducing and effectively managing the risks of money laundering and terrorist financing in the relevant State under Commission Delegated Regulation (EU) 2019/758 supplementing Directive (EU) 2015/849 of the European Parliament and of the Council with regard to regulatory technical standards for the minimum action and the type of additional measures credit and financial institutions must take to mitigate money laundering and terrorist financing risk in certain third countries.

-National and international cooperation and information-sharing between the supervisory authorities and the bar association
+National and international cooperation and information-sharing between the supervisory authorities and the Finnish Bar Association

-The supervisory authorities and the bar association shall cooperate with each other to prevent and detect money laundering and terrorist financing.
+The supervisory authorities and the Finnish Bar Association shall cooperate with each other to prevent and detect money laundering and terrorist financing.

-Notwithstanding provisions laid down elsewhere in the law regarding non-disclosure of information, the supervisory authorities and the bar association shall, without delay, share with each other any information held by them about matters necessary to prevent and detect money laundering and terrorist financing.
+Notwithstanding provisions laid down elsewhere in the law regarding non-disclosure of information, the supervisory authorities and the Finnish Bar Association shall, without delay, share with each other any information held by them about matters necessary to prevent and detect money laundering and terrorist financing.

-The supervisory authorities and the bar association shall cooperate with other EEA Member States' and non-EEA Member States' supervisory authorities and other parties performing supervision functions equivalent with this Act in the prevention of money laundering and terrorist financing.
-The provisions laid down elsewhere on the confidentiality of information notwithstanding, the supervisory authorities and the bar association shall, without delay, provide to a foreign supervisory authority and other party performing supervision functions equivalent with this Act in the prevention of money laundering and terrorist financing.
-The prevention of money laundering and terrorist financing.
+The supervisory authorities and the Finnish Bar Association shall cooperate with other EEA Member States' and non-EEA Member States' supervisory authorities and other parties performing supervision functions equivalent with this Act in the prevention of money laundering and terrorist financing.
+The provisions laid down elsewhere on the confidentiality of information notwithstanding, the supervisory authorities and the Finnish Bar Association shall, without delay, provide to a foreign supervisory authority and other party performing supervision functions equivalent with this Act in the prevention of money laundering and terrorist financing any information held by them about matters that are essential to prevent and detect money laundering and terrorist financing.
 (573/2019)

-The supervisory authority and bar association may refuse to engage in supervision cooperation with the supervisory authorities and other parties of other EEA Member States only if:
+The supervisory authority and Finnish Bar Association may refuse to engage in supervision cooperation with the supervisory authorities and other parties of other EEA Member States only if: